Clearing Out Congestion: 13 Ayurvedic Treatments for Sinusitis

 We’re all affected differently by seasonal shifts, depending on the balance of each dosha in our bodies and environments.
 Here’s how doshic imbalances manifest in our sinuses and respiratory systems:

-• Aggravated Vata can lead to dry and weepy nasal tissues and sinus irritation.
+🍃 Aggravated Vata can lead to dry and weepy nasal tissues and sinus irritation.
+Wild List of Vata Imbalances

-• Inflamed Pitta can trigger stuffiness, inflammation, and irritation without the mucus or nasal drip.
+🔥 Inflamed Pitta can trigger stuffiness, inflammation, and irritation without the mucus or nasal drip.
+Hot List of Common Pitta Imbalances

-• Kapha, which rules the sinuses and chest, can cause wet, damp coughs and winter chest colds when out of balance.
+🌊 Excess Kapha, which rules the sinuses and chest, can cause wet, damp coughs and winter chest colds when out of balance.
+Sturdy List of Kapha Imbalances

 In Ayurveda, it’s important to treat the whole person.
-But what’s best for one person may not be best for someone else.
-An Ayurvedic practitioner can help assess what’s happening in your body – and how to regain balance.
+What’s best for one person may be imbalancing to someone else.
+An experienced Certified Ayurvedic Practitioner can help assess what’s happening in your body and mind – and how to regain balance.

 While personalized treatment is essential, it’s helpful to understand the most common Ayurvedic sinus treatments.
 Read on to learn Ayurveda can help prepare your body and immune system for seasonal shifts in the world around you.